Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 African Americans embraced Methodism from the beginning, but often in a segregated fashion: The first three offshoots from the MEC were black churches.
 Two of these were the African Methodist Episcopal Church (commonly called AME) and the African Methodist Episcopal Zion Church, major denominations today with about 2.5 and 1.5 million members respectively.
 A Southern branch—the MEC South—broke off in 1844; many enslaved blacks attended with their owners.
 After the Civil War, the MEC South created the segregated Colored Methodist Episcopal Church (now the Christian Methodist Episcopal Church), which today serves about 850,000 members.

 Today, Methodist and Wesleyan churches claim more than 13 million adherents in the United States.
 The largest, with 8 million members, is the United Methodist Church (UMC), successor to the original MEC and the home of the former MEC South, the Methodist Protestant Church, the United Brethren in Christ and the Evangelical Church.
 The Wesleyan Church, which broke from the MEC in 1843, remains independent and claims about 122,000 members in the United States and Canada.

 You can trace Methodist ancestors in the following UMC records.
-For other Methodist denominations, find contact information in the toolkit.
+For other Methodist denominations, find contact information on our Church Records page

-From the December 2012 issue of Family Tree Magazine
+A version of this article appeared in the December 2012 issue of Family Tree Magazine.